 The United States is the number one natural gas producer in the world, and has more than a 90 year supply of recoverable natural gas based on current usage levels.

 With over 2.5 million miles of pipeline infrastructure, the U.S. natural gas pipeline system is well poised to support a national network of CNG and LNG fueling stations.
 Natural gas fueling station infrastructure is continually expanding, with approximately 2,000 fueling stations nationwide and 10-12 new stations added each month.

 Long-Term Fuel Cost Savings

 At the pump, average natural gas prices are typically $0.75 to $2 lower than diesel.
-Reputable economic models predict that this price spread will remain for several decades, as shown below.
+Reputable economic models predict that this price spread will remain for several decades, as shown on the left.